Pain In The Front Of The Shoulder With Bench Press

 Glenohumeral Planes of Movement (Upper Arm Bone)

 The shoulder joint is a ball-and-socket joint that meets the glenoid fossa of the scapula and the thoracic cavity to form the scapulothoracic junction.
 It provides the most extensive range of motion in the human body.
 However, its downfall is that it can become injured very easily when placed in vulnerable positions.
-Below is a list of the movements that the glenohumeral joint performs.
+Below is a list of the movements that the glenohumeral joint performs:

 Flexion/Extension (forward and backwards)